 Exercise Your Senior Dogs Mind and Body

 As a dog owner, there is nothing more rewarding than getting out in the open air and taking your pooch for a walk.
 Unfortunately, just like humans, senior dogs struggle with their mobility.

 If your aging dog is having difficulty performing activities that they used to enjoy, or you notice they’re in pain, it’s best to take things slow and take your dog out on short, gentle walks.
 Your dog’s brain needs tons of exercise too, so purchasing stimulating toys like a food puzzle can help keep your dog alert and on the ball.

 Adapt Your Home for your Mature Pet

 While taking care of an older dog may require a little more work than you’re used to, caring for your life companion is deeply rewarding.
+And caring for them at home with a live in dog sitter while you are away is one way to keep ongoing care and routines consistent.
 No matter what you take on board, as long as your dog is happy and healthy, that’s all that matters.